baewood/Python-Projects/README.md

 # Python-Projects
-Inside are the Python Projects I've created.
+Inside are the Python Projects I've created using IDLE.